performics/ga-cli-api/docs/developer_documentation.md

 ##### `void setMaxResults(int $maxResults)`

+Sets the maximum number of results to be returned per iteration of this query.

+##### `void setTotalREsults(int $totalResults)`

-Sets the maximum number of results to be returned for this query.
+Sets the maximum total number of results to be returned for this query.

 ##### `void setFormatString(string $format)`